ossrs/srs-docs/src/pages/faq-srs-stack.md

 Sometimes the version in the Baota store is older, and you can manually install the Baota plugin to install the latest plugin.

-The latest version of SRS Stack can be found in [Releases](https://github.com/ossrs/srs-stack/releases), and the `aapanel-srs_cloud.zip` attachment in each version can be downloaded as a plugin.
+The latest version of SRS Stack can be found in [Releases](https://github.com/ossrs/srs-stack/releases), and the `aapanel-srs_stack.zip` attachment in each version can be downloaded as a plugin.

-After downloading the plugin, you can go to Baota `Software Store > Third-Party Applications > Import Plugin` and upload the downloaded `aapanel-srs_cloud.zip` to install.
+After downloading the plugin, you can go to Baota `Software Store > Third-Party Applications > Import Plugin` and upload the downloaded `aapanel-srs_stack.zip` to install.

 <a name="bt-centos7-error"></a><br/><br/><br/>